goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 And this weakness is a consequence of the way its state is defined: the token cache **maintains the granularity of the input resolution** it's given.

 > #### The Weakness
-> Transformers are ***beholden*** to the **tokens** they are given {: .block-danger }
+> Transformers are ***beholden*** to the **tokens** they are given.
+{: .block-danger }

-In other words, Transformers are dependent on the **resolution** and **semantic content** of the data.
+In other words, Transformers are more sensitive to the **resolution** and **semantic content** of the data.
 And just as with SSMs, both the high-level strengths and weaknesses of Transformers are two sides of the same coin, consequences of the way their state is defined.
-Transformers are characterized by their context cache, which stores a separate representation for every element of the sequence, which means every element of the sequence better be useful.
+Transformers are characterized by their context cache, which stores a separate representation for every element of the sequence, which means that every element of the sequence better be useful.

 {% details Aside: What about efficient attention? %}